lifinance/contracts/docs/AllBridgeFacet.md

 /// @param recipient The address of the token receiver after bridging.
 /// @param destinationChainId The destination chain id.
 /// @param receiveToken The token to receive on the destination chain.
-/// @param nonce A random nonce to associate with the tx.
+/// @param nonce A unique nonce to associate with the tx.
 /// @param messenger The messenger protocol enum struct AllBridgeData {
   uint256 fees;